4-Dimethylaminophenol

 4-Dimethylaminophenol (DMAP) is an aromatic compound containing both phenol and amine functional groups.
 It has the molecular formula C_{8}H_{11}NO.

+Synthesis

+Heating dimethylaniline N-oxide in concentrated sulfuric acid causes a Bamberger rearrangement to 2- and 4-dimethylaminophenols.

 Uses

 4-Dimethylaminophenol has been used as an antidote for cyanide poisoning.
 It has also been shown to be effective in treating hydrogen sulfide toxicity.